trailofbits/necessist/README.md

 - **Slow.** Modifying tests requires them to be rebuilt.
 Running Necessist on even moderately sized codebases can take several hours.

 - **Triage requires intimate knowledge of the source code.** Generally speaking, Necessist does not produce "obvious" bugs.
 In our experience, deciding whether a statement/method call should be necessary requires intimate knowledge of the code under test.
 Necessist is best run on codebases for which one has (or intends to have) such knowledge.

+## Semantic versioning policy

+We reserve the right to change what syntax Necessist ignores by default, and to consider such changes non-breaking.

 ## Goals